Koredotcom/docs/docs/xo/quality-management/configure/settings.md

 2. Define the scripts for the following attributes to check the agent adherence.

-    * **Attribute**: Shows script steps like Greeting, Branding, and so on, where custom messages can be added.
+    * **Attribute**: Shows script steps like Greeting, Branding, and so on, where you can add custom messages.

-    * **Message**: Shows the custom messages that are already configured.

     * **Action**: Enables you to enter messages for the agent by toggling the action button.